 What are your current priorities?

-We believe that counselling changes lives and our desire for social justice determines everything we do and guides our relationship with our members, the public, commissioners and the government.
-Currently our key areas of work include:
+We believe that counselling changes lives.
+Our desire to improve access to counselling and psychotherapy for all people in society underpins everything we do, and guides our relationships; be that with our members, the public, commissioners of services or the government.
+Our key areas of work currently include:

 What challenges are you currently facing?